deveshSingh06/Food_Reviews_Project/README.md

 - t-SNE is neighbuorhood preserving embedding.
 - In t-SNE, the distances between a given point, in d-dimensions, and the points in its neighbourhood are preserved.
 - When a given point is embedded to a point in low-dimensions(say 2-d), the actual distances between the given point and the points in its neighbourhood are similar(might be same or slightly different) to the distances that were in d-dimensions(d >>> 2).<br>
-> To learn about more about t-SNE, check out my repository named [t-SNE on MNIST Dataset](https://github.com/deveshSingh06/t-SNE-on-MNIST-Dataset).
+> To learn more about t-SNE, check out my repository named [t-SNE on MNIST Dataset](https://github.com/deveshSingh06/t-SNE-on-MNIST-Dataset).